Wake Forest vs. Louisville NCAA Football Odds, Plays and Insights | October 2, 2021

 Louisville Stats and Trends

+- So far this season Louisville has two wins against the spread.

-- The Cardinals covered the spread in their only game when underdogs by 6.5 points or more.
+- The Cardinals have been underdogs by 6.5 points or more once this season and covered the spread.

-- Louisville's games this year have hit the over one time in three opportunities (33.3%).
+- Louisville's games this season have gone over the total in one out of three opportunities (33.3%).

-- Louisville is 2-1 against the spread and 3-1 overall when the team notches more than 14.3 points.
+- When Louisville puts up more than 14.3 points, it is 2-1 against the spread and 3-1 overall.

-- Louisville is 2-1 against the spread and 3-0 overall when the team totals over 357.8 yards.
+- When Louisville picks up over 357.8 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Cardinals have turned the ball over four times, seven fewer times than the Demon Deacons have forced turnovers (11).
+- The Cardinals have four giveaways this season, while the Demon Deacons have 11 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.